 Widespreading Induced Surface Exchange is a very WISE acronym. (yes, it’s a pun, too)

 Yet, WISE very precisely describes the “Widespreading Induced Surface Exchange” function.
-WISE Technology is proven to provide tremendous and unexpected aeration levels that are 7 to 8 times more effective, per watt, than “blower horsepower”.
-Blowers are the best that science has come up with, until now.
-To repeat: Blowers were most currently the most efficient method used for aerating traditional wastewater treatment systems prior to WISE Technology explained by PondLift.
+WISE Technology is proven to provide tremendous and unexpected aeration levels that are 4 to 8 times more effective, per watt, than “blower horsepower”.
+Blowers were the best that science has come up with, until now.
+To repeat: Blowers were most currently the most efficient method used for aerating traditional wastewater treatment systems prior to WISE Technology, explained by PondLift.

 The WISE concept, although a theory, is not a concept intended to create something (like the atom bomb), where you start with a theory and develop it.
 Instead, the WISE concept is theory used to explain a phenomena which is present and actually occurring.
-From experience at farmsites over the past decade, and recent testing of PondLift prototypes, we KNOW that the BOD of a certain number of animals is being completely serviced within ponds of certain size with a specific number of equipment using specific electrical use.
-By comparing the known total BOD to what is published for BOD service by the most efficient blowers and diffusers, and bringing in the wattage used by blowers and the wattage actually used by the equipment, we clearly see and KNOW the aeration efficiency rates of the equipment is 700 to 800 % better than blowers.
+From experience at farmsites over the past decade, and recent testing of PondLift equipment, we KNOW that the BOD(Biological Oxygen Demand) of a certain number of animals is being completely serviced within ponds of certain size with a specific number of equipment using specific electrical use.
+By comparing the known total BOD to what is published for BOD service by the most efficient blowers and diffusers, and bringing in the wattage used by blowers and the wattage actually used by the equipment, we clearly see and KNOW the aeration efficiency rates of the equipment is multiples better than blowers.

 The WISE concept was developed to detail what occurs at ponds having successful equipment installations, so that a maximum theoretical efficiency might be derived using the theory for the phenomena being witnessed.